karlseguin/zqlite.zig/readme.md

     // The path  of the DB connection
     .path = "/tmp/zqlite.sqlite",  // no default, required

-    // Whether the DB is readonly or not
-    .read_only = false,   // default false

     // The zqlite.OpenFlags to use when opening each connection in the pool
     // Defaults are as shown here: